udaykiran1612/TherapEase_mental-health-support/README.md

 # Exercise for Mental Health

-One study found that increasing your activity levels from doing nothing, to exercising at least three times a week, reduces the risk of depression by up to 30 per cent.
+One study found that increasing your activity levels from doing nothing, to exercising at least three times a week, reduces the risk of depression by up to 30 percent.

 #### How to navigate